Hollywood Strikes Back Against Illegal Streaming Kodi Add-ons - Slashdot

 At some point, these content providers will realize that their content is actually worth something on its own.
 They'll be fine releasing free and open source software that can securely log in and stream their content to paying customers without an iota of non-free software on the client system.

+It works *much* better for sports because people want to see the match live, before they see the result in a headline somewhere.
+You could store and spread the footage but it's yesterday's news.
+Good series and movies are worth watching years later.
+And you can't really sell people on the convenience features like Spotify can over managing your own MP3 collection, because it takes like two hours to watch a movie.
+If I have to spend half a minute to fidget with a three minute song that's inconvenient.
+Half a

-Another Important Reminder (Score:3)
+Another Important Reminder (Score:5, Informative)

 Most libraries have shelves full of Blu-Ray and DVD movies to lend.